 Expected action

 Based on the above, the Commission may wish to adopt a decision along the following lines.
-[USA, Australia, Japan]

-DRAFT DECISION [USA, Australia, Japan, WMO Secretariat]
+DRAFT DECISION

-Draft Decision 5.5(3)/1 (SERCOM-2) [USA, Australia, Japan, WMO Secretariat]
+Draft Decision 5.5(3)/1 (SERCOM-2)

-El Niño/La Niña-Southern Oscillation information to support Members [Peru, USA, Australia, Japan, WMO Secretariat]
+El Niño/La Niña-Southern Oscillation information to support Members

 The Commission for Weather, Climate, Water and Related Environmental Services and Applications,

-Noting the growing demand for more comprehensive and more frequently updated El Niño/La Niña [Peru] information, not only from Members but also from the United Nations agencies and humanitarian community,
+Noting the growing demand for more comprehensive and more frequently updated El Niño/La Niña information, not only from Members but also from the United Nations agencies and humanitarian community,

-Having considered the proposal of the Standing Committee for Climate Services (SC-CLI) on the concept and generic functions for the establishment of a WMO recognized entity supporting El Niño/La Niña information as a dedicated facility to ensure access, harmonization, frequent updates, dissemination, and synthesis of the available El Niño/La Niña information and products on a routine basis, [Peru]
+Having considered the proposal of the Standing Committee for Climate Services (SC-CLI) on the concept and generic functions for the establishment of a WMO recognized entity supporting El Niño/La Niña information as a dedicated facility to ensure access, harmonization, frequent updates, dissemination, and synthesis of the available El Niño/La Niña information and products on a routine basis,

-Reaffirming that the activities, organizational structure and operations of GDPFS shall be systematically designed in accordance with Members’ needs and their ability to contribute to, and benefit from, the system in an efficient manner and with a minimum of duplication, defined in the Manual on the Global Data-processing and Forecasting System (GDPFS), (WMO-No. 485), [Japan]
+Reaffirming that the activities, organizational structure and operations of GDPFS shall be systematically designed in accordance with Members’ needs and their ability to contribute to, and benefit from, the system in an efficient manner and with a minimum of duplication, defined in the Manual on the Global Data-processing and Forecasting System (GDPFS), (WMO-No. 485),

-Endorses the need for supporting El Niño/La Niña information development and delivery;[USA]
+Endorses the need for supporting El Niño/La Niña information development and delivery;

 Requests:

-(1) SC-CLI to work closely with the concerned substructures of the Commission for Observation, Infrastructure and Information Systems (INFCOM) and the Research Board to explore ways to integrate the requirements for El Niño/La Niña information into GDPFS in close alignment with other GDPFS centres supporting the Climate Services Information System (CSIS);[USA]
+(1) SC-CLI to work closely with the concerned substructures of the Commission for Observation, Infrastructure and Information Systems (INFCOM) and the Research Board to explore ways to integrate the requirements for El Niño/La Niña information into GDPFS in close alignment with other GDPFS centres supporting the Climate Services Information System (CSIS);

-(2) Other Standing Committees/Study Groups of SERCOM to liaise with SC-CLI to communicate their needs for El Niño/La Niña information to be addressed and consider solutions to meet the needs including through updating the functions of existing WMO lead centre or global centres already providing similar functions; [USA]
+(2) Other Standing Committees/Study Groups of SERCOM to liaise with SC-CLI to communicate their needs for El Niño/La Niña information to be addressed and consider solutions to meet the needs including through updating the functions of existing WMO lead centre or global centres already providing similar functions;

 (3) SC-CLI to develop a plan to best support Members’ needs, drawing on outcomes from the WMO Scoping Workshop on the WMO recognized entity supporting El Niño/La Niña information, to be held from 6 to 8 December 2022 in Pune, India and other subsequent activities, and present it at SERCOM-3.
-[USA, Australia, Japan, WMO Secretariat]

-[Japan, USA]

 _______________

-Annex:

-[USA, Autralia, Japan, WMO Secretariat]

-[USA, Autralia, Japan, WMO Secretariat]